Surinder07/Java_October/jan2/reacap.md

 2. Map which takes initial capacity  ---
 3. initial  cap and load factor  -- 200, 50
 4. which map as argument

+## TreeMap
+stores in sorted order [what type of order treemap ] - ascending order does not allow null keys

+## Comparable

+negative --- less than    10 , 20   10-20 = -10
+0 ---- equal
+positive --- greater